 For the most part, the Magic Mountain experience consists of standing in line a long time, taking a short-but-exhilarating ride, then getting into another line.
 You get the idea.

 The other downsides?
-There's little to do at Magic Mountain beside ride coasters, especially for younger children—and the only way to shorten your waiting time is to pay extra for the Flash Pass.
-Because of its inland location—and little shade—the park can... be extremely hot in the summer.Continue to 7 of 14 below.
+There's little to do at Magic Mountain besides riding roller coasters, especially for younger children—and the only way to shorten your waiting time is to pay extra for the Flash Pass.
+Because of its inland location—and little shade—the... park can be extremely hot in the summer.Continue to 8 of 13 below.

 The Knott's experience has a bit of a split personality, with old-fashioned spots like the Bottle House standing shoulder-to-shoulder with some of the wildest thrill rides on the West Coast.

-Sadly, either tastes have changed, or Mrs. Knott's chicken dinners aren't what they used to be.
-Online reviewers at Yelp give the greasy meals 3.5 stars.Continue to 8 of 14 below.
+Sadly, either tastes have changed or Mrs. Knott's chicken dinners aren't what they used to be.
+Online reviewers at Yelp give the greasy meals 3.5 stars.Continue to 9 of 13 below.